GVProf/GVProf/docs/preface.md

 Some high level performance metrics are output to performance reports directly.
 Low level detailed performance metrics are associated with individual functions and lines.
-Therefore, we need analyze program structure to attribute these metrics.
+Therefore, we analyze program structure to attribute these metrics.
 Moreover, when analyzing application running on multiple nodes, we can aggregate performance data together to compute overall metrics that represent the entire execution.